Thousands rally to back Italy-France high-speed train project | Malay Mail

 Elected in 2016, Turin Mayor Chiara Appendino of the Five Star Movement said yesterday that “the door is open and will remain open” in a blog posting showing a photo of her office door.

-The Lyon-Turin project would involve construction of a 57.5 kilometre (35.7 miles) tunnel between Maurienne valley and Susa valley, to cut travel time between the two cities to two hours from current four hours.
+The Lyon-Turin project would involve construction of a 57.5-kilometre tunnel between Maurienne valley and Susa valley, to cut travel time between the two cities to two hours from current four hours.

 Luigi Di Maio, political chief of the M5S, has called for complete renegotiation of the project, which he dismisses as a waste of public money.